-- No fee or no interest loan: An interest free loan from a lender e.g. any employer-assisted housing scheme; an unsecured loan; and stokvel, an employer, family member, etc. - Pension-backed loan: A loan provided by a financial institution secured by your pension savings.
-Your pension fund and the financial institution must have entered into an arrangement. - Rent to Buy / Deferred ownership: Agreement with your Landlord to purchase the property you have been renting.
-You should only apply for the subsidy at the point of purchase and you have secured the necessary finance to make the purchase. - No financial Contribution Required: If the subsidy amount that you qualify for is equal to, or greater than, the purchase price of the property.
+- to buy an existing house or apartment. - to buy a serviced residential site (i.e. plot with access to basic services applicants must be registered on the Western Cape Housing Demand Database). - to build a house on a serviced residential site, if the site was not acquired through a government-housing subsidy in the past.
+Note that your builder must be registered with the National Home Builders Registration Council (NHBRC) to ensure building and safety standards. - as a top-up alongside any of the following finance options: - Mortgage loan: An approved home loan.
+You can also apply retrospectively, i.e. if you purchased a residential property and it has been transferred into your name more than 6 months ago. - No-fee or no-interest loan: An interest-free loan from a lender, e.g. any employerassisted housing scheme; an unsecured loan; and stokvel, an employer, family member, etc. - Pension-backed loan: A loan provided by a financial institution secured by your pension savings.
+Your pension fund and the financial institution must have entered into an arrangement. - Rent to buy or deferred ownership: Agreement with your landlord to purchase the property you have been renting.
+You should only apply for the subsidy at the point of purchase and if you have secured the necessary finance to make the purchase.

+- No financial contribution required: If the subsidy amount that you qualify for is equal to, or greater than, the purchase price of the property.
 The subsidy can also be used to cover transfer, bond registration costs, or a shortfall on the bond. - Cash: From your own savings.

-The national Department of Human Settlements is in the process of developing guidelines to assist provinces and municipalities in the implementation of the revised FLISP policy.
-The Western Cape Department of Infrastructure will continue to play a key role in supporting the FLISP application process and the City will endeavour to enhance its communication on the revised FLISP policy to the broader public.
+The national Department of Human Settlements is in the process of developing guidelines to assist provinces and municipalities in the implementation of the revised FHF policy.
+The Western Cape Department of Infrastructure will continue to play a key role in supporting the FHF application process and the City will endeavour to enhance its communication on the revised FHF policy to the broader public.

-Housing for the Gap Market is spearheaded by both the public and private sector; ranging from serviced sites to freestanding single storey to multi-storey apartment complexes.
-The typology form dictated by economies of scale, location, and market affordability.
-Housing for the gap market offering more often than not emerges from a mixed model/market project (BNG, Social Housing and open market).
-Notable selected projects to date in the city includes:
+Housing for the GAP market is spearheaded by both the public and private sector; ranging from serviced sites to freestanding single storey to multi-storey apartment complexes.
+The typology form is dictated by economies of scale, location, and market affordability.
+Housing for the GAP market offering more often than not emerges from a mixed model/market project (BNG, social housing, open market and mixed-use).
+Completed projects to date in the city includes: